Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What documents will I need to buy in South Korea?

-A local tax identification number is often required for paying property taxes in South Korea, and you can obtain one through the local tax office or National Tax Service, which handles foreigner tax administration.
+A Korean taxpayer identification number is effectively required in practice because you will need it to pay acquisition tax and annual property taxes, and you can obtain one through the local tax office or the National Tax Service, which handles foreigner tax registration as part of its standard workflow.

 We have a whole section dedicated to all the documents you need in our South Korea property pack.